safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 ## Summary

 The SAFE network is an autonomous distributed network for data storage and retrieval [1].
 It provides Secure Access For Everyone (SAFE).
-Data stored on the network has extremely high availablity, durability, privacy and security.
+Data stored on the network has extremely high availability, durability, privacy and security.
 The network scales efficiently and the security of data stored on the network increases as the network grows.

 ## Introduction